Cui bono?

 Cui bono? ([kui̯ ˈbɔnoː]), in English "to whom is it a benefit?", is a Latin phrase about identifying crime suspects.
-It expresses the view that crimes are often committed to benefit their perpetrators, especially financially.
+It depends on the fact that crimes are often committed to benefit their perpetrators; especially financially.

-Usage
+Use

 The phrase is a double dative construction.
 It can also be rendered as cui prodest? ("whom does it profit?") and ad cuius bonum? ("for whose good?").

 Background

-Another example of Cicero using Cui bono is in his defence of Sextus Roscius, in the Pro Roscio Amerino, once again invoking Cassius as the source: "Let that maxim of Cassius apply."
+Cicero used the expression Cui bono in his 'Second Philippic', once again invoking Cassius as the source: "... adopt that maxim of Cassius: To whose advantage was it?"

-American sociologist Peter Blau has used the concept of cui bono to differentiate organizations by who has primarily benefited: owners; members; specific others; or the general society.
+American sociologist Peter Blau has used the concept of cui bono to differentiate organizations depending on who has primarily benefited: owners; members; specific others; or the general society.